Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in 2022.

 Read the full review: Sony WF-1000XM3

-Given we first reviewed the Shure SE425s back in 2013, it's fair to say they've stood the test of time.
-Fun, absorbing, classy, polished and captivating are just a few adjectives that you can use to describe their sound.
-The level of finesse and refinement on offer is astonishing even at this price.
+Given that we first reviewed the Shure SE425s back in 2013, it's fair to say they have stood the test of time.
+Fun, absorbing, classy, polished and captivating are just a few adjectives we would use to describe their sound.
+The level of finesse and refinement on offer is astonishing for the money.

-You can hear things you never thought were there even on recordings you know inside out.
-Sure, their looks might not appeal to everyone and they can be a bit fiddly to get in place first time round due to their over-ear design, but these are all about the amazing audio.
+Their looks might not appeal to everyone, and they can be a bit fiddly to wear at first, but these are all about the amazing audio.
 And boy do they deliver.

 Read the full review: Shure SE425